What Sales Coaching And A Dinner Date Have In Common

 You are running the nightly special through your head as you approach the table.

-“Welcome to Kevin Rathbun steak, can I get you started with some drinks?”
+“Welcome to Kevin Rathbun Steak, can I get you started with some drinks?”

 Drinks are ordered, appetizers are served and the time comes for you to take entree orders.